edgelesssys/marblerun.sh/content/docs/workflows/add-service.md

 ### **Step 2.2:** Define the parameters

 Now you can define with which parameters (i.e., files, environments variables, and command line arguments) your service is allowed to run.
 This is done in the `Marbles` section of the Manifest as is described in our [writing a manifest hands-on]({{< ref "docs/workflows/define-manifest.md#manifestmarbles" >}}).
+When using EGo, define all TTLS connections as described in the [manifest hands-on]({{< ref "docs/workflows/define-manifest.md#manifesttls" >}}).

-As discussed in [Step #1.1](#step-11-make-your-service-use-the-provided-tls-credentials), you need to make sure that the TLS credentials for your service (i.e., `Marblerun.MarbleCert.Cert` and `Marblerun.MarbleCert.Private`) are injected such that your service will find them at runtime.
+Otherwise, as discussed in [Step #1.1](#step-11-make-your-service-use-the-provided-tls-credentials), you need to make sure that the TLS credentials for your service (i.e., `Marblerun.MarbleCert.Cert` and `Marblerun.MarbleCert.Private`) are injected such that your service will find them at runtime.
 If your service is written in Go and you're using the `marble` package, there is no need to inject these explicitly.

 ## **Step 3:** Start your service